DaveBackus/Data_Bootcamp_Book/pandas-input.md

 Evidently `x1` and `x2` are integers and `x3` is a float.
 They're no different from the types of numbers we can across in the previous chapter.
 The first column, `name`, is something different.
 Object is the name Pandas gives to things it can't turn into numbers -- strings, essentially.
 Sometimes, as here, that makes sense:  names like `Dave` and `Spencer` are naturally strings.
 But in many cases we've run across, numbers are given the dtype object because there was something in the data that didn't look like a number.
 We'll see more of that later on.

+## Working with variables

+One of the great things about Pandas is that we can do things with every observation of a variable in one line.
+Suppose we want to refer to the varibale `x1`.

+what is this?
+df['x1']

+construct new variables
+df['y1'] = df['x1']/df['x2']
+df['y2'] = df['x2'] + df['x3']

 ## Dataframe methods

-One of the great things about dataframes is that there are lots of methods set
+One of the great things about dataframes is that they have lots of methods ready to go.
+We'll survey some of the most useful ones.

 * head and tail